Review: Metallica "Hardwired...to Self-Destruct" the Second Part of the Album

 Interestingly enough, Hardwired…to Self-Destruct is the first Metallica album to not have any contributions from Kirk Hammett since he joined Metallica in 1983 prior to the recording of the band’s first album.
 He had lost his phone at Copenhagen’s airport which had about 250 ideas for riffs!
 Hammett as a result did not back up the data and this affected his creative input abilities and James Hetfield and Lars Ulrich took care of the material for the songs.
 Robert Trujillo said that the introduction to the song “ManUnkind” was written as a tribute to Cliff Burton.
 But before we get to that, let's also just say that this album was released on Kirk Hammett's 54th birthday.
 There's another interesting fact for all of us Metallica fans.

-The Song "ManUNkind"
+Analyzing the Song "ManUNkind"

 ManUNkind is about the chaos that ensued because of Adam’s sin.
 And if a person deviates from the social norms and kills an innocent person, they not only become a criminal but a sinner as well.
 The Bible says that Adam and Eve were banished from the Garden of Eden due to their sin of eating the fruit that they were not supposed to eat.
 This is the unfortunate reality that we humans have to face and there’s nothing we can do.